TaenAhammed/opika/README.md

 2023/12/28 22:16:11 Received: [1 5 3 4 2], Sorted: [1 2 3 4 5], Time: 2023-12-28 22:16:11.360173303 +0000 UTC m=+4.723929545
 ```

-This service finally return a json response that we get when we call the **node-service**.
+This service finally returns a JSON response we get when we call the **node-service**.

 ### Test2:

-**2.1 app:** The basic web application is written in python with a basic unit test.
+**2.1 app:** The basic web application is written in Python with a basic unit test.
+The application runs on the `3000` port.

 **To install application dependencies:**